LLNL/ScrubJay/README.md

    val realizedDataFrame = solutions.head.realize(dataSpace.dimensionSpace)
 ```

-We can also see how the solution was derived in a DAG, using :code:`toAsciiGraphString`:
+We can also see how the solution was derived in a DAG, using `toAsciiGraphString`:

 ```scala
    DatasetID.toAsciiGraphString(solution)